A Simple Self-Care Primer

 The hard part is that we have to convince ourselves we’re worth it, set boundaries to do it, and then commit to practicing it.

 Of course, when you talk about self-care, lots of questions come up.
-Like what the hell is it and do we really deserve it?
-So with that in mind, here’s a Self-Care primer!
+So with that in mind, here’s a Self-Care primer to help you get started!

 What Self-Care is NOT: